aws-samples/appsync-refarch-realtime/README.md

     amplify init
     ```

-4. Now it's time to provision your cloud resources based on the local setup and configured features:
+4. Now it's time to provision your cloud resources based on the local setup and configured features, execute the following command accepting all default options:

    ```bash
    amplify push